Fitness Volt

 The deltoids are one of the most important muscle groups in bodybuilding.
 Big, wide, rounded delts give your upper body much of its width and help create that oh-so-important V-taper.

-All three deltoids need your attention, but with their potential for size, working on your anterior deltoids makes a lot of sense.
-That said, this deltoid head is also involved in every chest exercise you do, so it may not need too much extra work.
+All three deltoid heads need your attention, but working on your anterior deltoids makes a lot of sense with their potential for size.
+However, this deltoid head is also involved in every chest exercise you do, so it may not need too much extra work.
 So, don’t neglect your medial or posterior deltoids!

 That said, if you want to beef up your front delts, these are the best exercises to do it!